Grievance (SAAO-II and other EHRA) Policy #614

 E. “Senior Academic and Administrative Officer – Tier II” or “SAAO-II” means an employee subject to the provisions of Section III of the Board of Governors policy on Senior Academic and Administrative Officers (i.e. UNC Policy Manual § 300.1.1).
 These positions include associate and assistant vice chancellors; associate and assistant deans; and other administrative positions at UNCSA.

-1. Any covered employee may obtain review of a discharge for cause or other disciplinary action by filing a grievance (also known as a petition for review) with the EPA Non-Faculty Appeals Committee in writing.
+1. Any covered employee may obtain review of a discharge for cause or other disciplinary action by filing a grievance (also known as a petition for review) with the EHRA Non-Faculty Appeals Committee in writing.

 2. Before filing the grievance, the employee must attempt, to resolve the matter with his supervisor.

 3. The employee may only file a grievance on the basis of a prior written statement.

 4. The employee, by filing a grievance or petition for review, represents that he or she can support the contention and agrees that UNCSA may offer in rebuttal of the contention any relevant data. .

 B. Grounds for Review.
 A covered employee may seek review of personnel actions based on allegations that: